The one weapon Novak Djokovic has which could beat Jannik Sinner at Wimbledon

 Simply put, it makes Sinner vulnerable.
 The nuances of grass-court movement, the slipping and sliding on the edges of the court as the tournament progresses, are a delicate art.
 It is one which Djokovic has mastered over his 20-year career, ahead of his 14th Wimbledon semi-final.

 Add to the equation that the Italian is nursing an elbow injury obtained against Dimitrov, and it makes him beatable.
-That said, it remains to be seen how Djokovic himself will recover from his late fall against Cobolli, though if past powers of recovery are anything to go by, the Serb will be fit and fighting.
+That being said, it remains to be seen how Djokovic himself will recover from his late fall against Cobolli, with the Serb cancelling his practice session on Thursday.
+But if past powers of recovery are anything to go by, Djokovic will be fit and fighting.

 “Me and Novak, we know each other better because we played quite a lot,” said Sinner, after his quarter-final win against Ben Shelton.
 “So we understand what’s working and what’s not.